• Skip to main content

 Berry Rhubarb Crisp with gluten free oat topping next to a bowl of mixed berries.

 • A Healthier Mixed Berry Rhubarb Crisp - A favorite summer dessert!
 While rhubarb usually implies cups and cups of sugar, this recipe fixes that!
 The tart rhubarb is balanced with the natural sweetness of the berries, just a touch of honey, and far less sugar than most rhubarb recipes!
+If you've got lots of summer berries, you'll love my Strawberry Rhubarb Sauce for the Freezer and Mulberry Ice Cream too!

-• Gluten Free Rhubarb Crisp - The topping has been made healthier too!
-This recipe is kept completely gluten free by substituting almond flour for regular flour.
+• Gluten-Free Rhubarb Crisp - The topping has been made healthier too!
+This recipe is kept completely gluten-free by substituting almond flour for regular flour.
 More nutritious and adds great flavor too!

 A plate of flourless rhubarb crisp with ice cream next to the pan of it and a bowl of berries.